 Billy Joe Williams Dixon, 64, of Andrews passed away on Monday, August 19, 2019 in Andrews.

-To send flowers in memory of Billy Joe Williams Dixon, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Billy Joe Williams Dixon, please visit our Heartfelt Sympathies Store.

 Family and friends will gather to celebrate his life at 3:00 PM Saturday, August 24, 2019 in McNett Funeral Home Chapel in Andrews.
 Cremation arrangements are under the personal care of McNett Funeral Home.
 The family will receive friends from 6 – 8 PM on Friday at the funeral home.
 Please visit www.mcnettfuneralhome.com for obituary information, visitation and service details, and family pictures and or videos.